The Anti-Drug Prosecutor's Office opposes investigating Zapatero, which is escalating the debate in Congress.

-MadridVenezuela is part of Spanish politics, not only because of the thousands of Venezuelans living in the country—especially in Madrid—but also because, beyond Gaza, it is one of the debates that most strains the parliamentary spectrum.
-This was evident once again this Thursday in the Congress of Deputies with the extraordinary appearance of the Minister of Foreign Affairs, José Manuel Albares, who explained his policy regarding the Venezuelan situation and defended not only Spain's role as a "bridge" with the country but also the role of the former Spanish president as mediator, despite criticism from the right and far right throughout the discussion.
+MadridVenezuela is part of Spanish politics, not only because of the thousands of Venezuelans living in the country—especially in Madrid—but also because, beyond Gaza, it is one of the international issues that most strains parliamentary relations.
+This was evident once again this Thursday in the Congress of Deputies with the extraordinary appearance of Foreign Minister José Manuel Albares, who explained his policy regarding the Venezuelan situation and defended not only Spain's role as a "bridge" with the country but also the role of the former Spanish president as mediator.
+He faced criticism from the right and far right throughout the discussion, despite the fact that the Anti-Drug Prosecutor's Office has opposed investigating him for his alleged links to Venezuelan drug trafficking.
+"I hope they apologize to him," reacted Spanish Vice President María Jesús Montero afterward.

 "Do you want to know what the Venezuelan opposition thinks of Zapatero?
 Do you know what María Corina Machado thinks?" he challenged Álvarez de Toledo.
-"Delcy Rodríguez has referred to Zapatero as my prince"He added.
-In turn, Pepa Millán, spokesperson for Vox, also accused him of collaborating with the dictatorial regime.
-In fact, she demanded explanations from the minister about another case that is in court, with Venezuelan ties: the bailout of Plus Ultra by the Spanish government.
+"Delcy Rodríguez has referred to Zapatero as my prince"She added.
+Meanwhile, Pepa Millán, spokesperson for Vox, also accused him of collaborating with the dictatorial regime.
+In fact, she demanded explanations from the minister regarding another case currently in court, with Venezuelan ties: the Spanish government's bailout of Plus Ultra.
 "Did he pressure Zapatero for the bailout?" she asked.
-It was the Socialist spokesperson, Patxi López, who accused them of being completely clueless.
-He emphasized that it has been under Pedro Sánchez's government that more Venezuelan exiles have arrived, more than during Mariano Rajoy's government.
-A fact that the leader of ERC in Madrid, Gabriel Rufián, took advantage of to ask the PSOE to reflect: "They have been applying tailor-made legislation for this Venezuelan opposition for years."

 Foreign or domestic policy?